There were 744 pending actions in the Baby Formula NEC MDL.

 You might be eligible for financial compensation from a NEC infant formula lawsuit if your situation matches certain criteria.
 Typical eligibility requirements include:

 There is no set award or settlement amount for NEC lawsuits.
-Lawsuit awards are up to the judge and jury and take the facts of the case into account.
+Lawsuit awards depend on the judge and jury, and they take the facts of the case into account.
 Settlement offers for plaintiffs will also vary depending on the nature of the injuries.
-In the first case to go to trial as part of the MDL, a jury awarded a $60 million verdict to a mother whose baby died from NEC.
-The plaintiff is not represented by Motley Rice.
+In the first case to go to trial in March 2024, , a jury awarded a $60 million verdict to a mother whose baby died from NEC.
+In July 2024, a jury awarded $495 million to an Illinois mother whose infant survived NEC but needed long-term care.
+Neither of the plaintiffs in these cases was represented by Motley Rice.

 Motley Rice attorneys have worked for decades to seek justice for children and families living with the lifelong effects of toxic and dangerous exposures.